 Coinbase requires a minimum deposit of $0.
 Binance requires $0.

-Coinbase is regulated by FCA, SEC, while Binance holds licences from FCA.
+Coinbase is regulated by FCA, SEC, while Binance holds licences from unknown regulators.

 Coinbase supports Proprietary Web, Proprietary Mobile.
 Binance supports Proprietary Web, Proprietary Mobile.